Musicals101.com

 Golden Years

-Now at the decade-long peak of his career, Ziegfeld was something of a living legend.
-His day began at 6:00 AM making business calls before he even got out of bed.
-Press agents, designers, actors and writers never knew when Broadway's most famous producer might call.
-He drove many co-workers into a rage with such tactics, but anyone who wanted to work with him had to tolerate his unorthodox style.
+Now at the peak of his career, Ziegfeld was something of a living legend.
+When working on a new production, his day began at 6:00 AM, making business calls before he even got out of bed.
+Press agents, designers, actors and writers never knew when Broadway's most famous producer might ring them up.
+Theatre people rarely do business before 10:00 AM, so Ziegfeld drove many co-workers into a rage with such tactics.
+But it was an effective way to catch people off their guard.
+And anyone who wanted to work with him had to tolerate such unorthodox habits.

 In 1918, two major new stars became part of the Follies family –